Logiqx/ukwa-slalom/README.md

 * File -> Import results from CSV file...
 * Select the appropriate CSV file and press "Next"
-* Map the fields where necessary
+* Map the fields where necessary and complete the CSV import
-* Ensure the race is non-discardable
+* Once the CSV has been imported, ensure the race is non-discardable
-* Change the code for all absent attendees to ABS
+* Once the CSV has been imported, change the code for all absent attendees to ABS

 Once the results have been imported, rename the race to the name of the venue.

 #### Updating Attendance Points

-After adding the new race / event the series may contain some new competitors.
+After merging / importing the latest results the series may contain some new competitors.

-Ensure that they are marked as ABS for any previous events which were scored by attendance.
+Ensure the new competitors are marked as ABS for any previous events which were scored on attendance.

 #### Updating Average Points

-After adding the new race / event you need to re-calculate the AVG points where applicable.
+After adding the new race / event you may need to re-calculate the AVG points for some competitors.

 #### Generating Fleet Rankings